kadaan/consulate/README.md

 Consulate provides a normalized HTTP endpoint that responds with 200 / non-200 according to Consul checks specified in the requested URL.
-This endpoint can then be composed with existing HTTP-URL-monitoring tools like AWS ELB health checks to enable service QoS monitoring based on Consul checks.
+This endpoint can then be composed with existing HTTP based monitoring tools, like AWS ELB health checks, to enable service monitoring based on Consul checks.

 ### Building from source